accujazz/homepage/content/_index.md

 title: "Alexey Gornostaev"
 ---

 👋 Hi, I'm Alexey.
 I'm a product manager and producer in video game space.
+Apart from work, I'm a long-time F1 fan, find peace in walking with my dog, nostalgic for pre-social media internet, and try to be mindful (no exploitative practices) with my hardware/software choices.

-I started my career with a bootstrapped project that got me invited into my first full-time product management job.
+---

-I co-founded a video game discovery service with an open API, that was used by Microsoft, Unity, Newzoo, Blur and Yandex.
-I've worked with indie games, video games media and f2p products on bringing new projects to market.
+Right now, I bring indie PC games to the market @ [Herocraft](https://herocraft.com/).
+Before, I was leading product development at a video game discovery startup, and  video game media with several million monthly visitors.

 Reach me at: hey [at] lyosha.net.